Xaedilis/OrpheusDL/README.md

 <!-- ABOUT ORPHEUS -->
 ## About OrpheusDL
-This fork enables downloading from Spotify.
+This fork enables downloading from Spotify & Apple Music.
 OrpheusDL is a modular music archival tool written in Python which allows archiving from multiple different services.